facebookresearch/AnimatedDrawings/README.md

 # Run

-After setup has been completed, you can create a rigged character:
+After setup has been completed, you can create a rigged character from images.
+There are some example images included in ./input, but you can specify other locations as well:

     ./run.sh ${INPUT_DIR} ${OUTPUT_DIR}  # INPUT_DIR a directory containg png image(s) with a drawn humanoid.
 OUTPUT_DIR is where the results will be saved